Air Filtration Reduces Contaminant Risk in Pulp and Paper Manufacturing

 - Sulfite (a chemical process)

-Supplemental real-time monitoring, such as AAF Flanders’ SAAFShield® Technology, is recommended to enable quick reaction to outdoor events that may introduce corrosive gases into control rooms, and to monitor odors.
+Supplemental real-time monitoring, such as AAF Flanders’ SAAFShield® Technology, is recommended to enable quick reaction to outdoor events that may introduce corrosive gases into control rooms, as well as to monitor odors.

 Contact your AAF Flanders representative to schedule an audit and to find out how the insights from intelligent data tools, including TCO Diagnostic® and Sensor360®, can improve your operational outcomes.